Friday, 31 July 2015

 Mystic Falls was our destination today - what a great name!
 First of all we went around the hot springs and geysers in Biscuit Basin, then up we went about a thousand feet to the top of the waterfall.
 The waterfall was very pleasant and did everything that a waterfall is supposed to do, however the really amazing thing about the walk was the view southwards of the upper geyser valley - we could see the plumes of a line of about ten geysers along the valley with Old Faithful at the end - it must be a fault line with the geysers all connected.
 The walk had quite a lot of mosquitos which I kept having to slap off my arms, but more pleasantly there were lots of really cute chipmunks and squirrels.

-It didn't take us long to pack up on Friday morning and leave our comfy room at Canyon Lodge; we were moving to our second accommodation in Yellowstone, only 18 miles south at Lake Yellowstone Hotel.
+It didn't take us long to pack up this morning and leave our comfy room at Canyon Lodge; we were moving to our second accommodation in Yellowstone, only 18 miles south at Lake Yellowstone Hotel.
 We had to move because when I booked this about 11 months ago it was already too late to get seven nights in the same place but I managed to get four plus three.
 Once we had checked out we drove to the Lake area - the lake is huge!
 It was nice to see an expanse of water, and in order to appreciate it better we did what the Andersons always do and climbed up something!
 Elephant Back mountain is only about 800 feet of ascent and I presume that it is so named because the top is wide and flat.
-The trail was a pleasant series of the switchbacks so beloved by Indeed we we rewarded with fine views of the Lake with our hotel nestling on its shore.
+The trail was a pleasant series of the switchbacks so beloved by Americans.
+We were rewarded with fine views of the lake with our hotel nestling on its shore.

 After a delicious dinner at the Lake Hotel we sat in the lounge and listened to the string quartet play as we sipped our drinks.